PaddlePaddle/Paddle/doc/design/file_manager/pfs/pfsclient.md

 A `pfspath` begin with `/pfs`, eg: `/pfs/$DATACENTER/home/$USER/folder`.

-[Here](https://github.com/PaddlePaddle/Paddle/blob/develop/doc/design/cluster_train/data_dispatch.md#上传训练文件) is how to config DataCenter
+[Here](https://github.com/PaddlePaddle/Paddle/blob/develop/doc/design/cluster_train/data_dispatch.md#上传训练文件) is how to config datacenters.

 ## order of Path Arguments
 Commonly, if there are two path arguments, the first is the source, and the second is the destination.